sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/contacts.md

 * Number of errors
 * Error messages for each errored row

 If there are any errors, there will be a link to download a CSV containing the errored rows so that you can reformat and reupload those contacts.
-For more help resolving issues with uploading a CSV, see [List Upload Troubleshooting](https://sendgrid.com/docs/Classroom/Troubleshoot ing/Authentication/list_upload_troubleshooting.html).
+For more help resolving issues with uploading a CSV, see [Formatting a CSV](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/format_CSV.html).

 {% info %}
 The download link to your CSV of errored rows will be available for 24 hours.